pansap99/gitGuide/README.md

 ```
 ## Diffs with GUI

-Very usefull if you work with muliple files and also to better view the changes. (and not from the terminal chaos).
+Very useful if you work with multiple files and also to better view the changes. (and not from the terminal chaos).
 We can use gitKraken or vscode to visualize the ```git diff``` command.

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/diff_kraken.png"> </p>